chetanjain2099/Python-exe-maker/README.md

    - **Advanced settings**:
      - **Additional modules**: Enter the module names that need to be hidden import.
 Multiple modules are separated by commas.
      - **Additional arguments**: Enter additional command line arguments for PyInstaller.
+   - **Additional Directory**: Specify the source and destination location of the directory to be included in the folder.

 3. **Add conversion task**